SysEleven Stack uses the OpenStack component Keystone for identity and access.

 openstack user password set, or via the OpenStack dashboard.

-If you forgot your password, please contact the Cloud-Support at email@example.com.
+If you forgot your password, please contact the Support at firstname.lastname@example.org.

 When you authenticate using a token, it is not necessary anymore to provide username and password.
-Tokens are valid for only 24 hours.
+Tokens are valid for only one hour.

 The OpenStack CLI allows you to create tokens with the command